All Episodes

 This was recorded by Roger in the prison.

-Oh, excuse me, this was recorded at the house in Laramie, the couple's house that the director took us to.
+This was recorded at the house in Laramie, the couple's house that the director took us to.

-You will hear Barry say, so we can go down there, talking about the stairs that go downstairs, and you'll hear Roger say, yeah.
+You will hear Barry say, so we can go down there talking about the stairs that go downstairs, and you'll hear Roger say, yeah.

 And then a man voice says, my quarters.

-My quarters, as in my place, right?
+As in my place, right?

 Okay.